creepymooy1/CreepyMoosicBot/README.md

 # CreepyMusicBot
-Private bot that plays and queues music!
+Private discord bot using discord.py that plays and queues music!

 Features as of 4/17/23: